hiwangzi/docker-wechat-mini-program-build/README.md

 ## About

-* An unoffical WeChat mini program build environment.
+* An unofficial WeChat mini program build environment.
 * More details about CI for WeChat mini program, see [here](https://developers.weixin.qq.com/miniprogram/dev/devtools/ci.html).

 ## Example